Shoot more, edit less

 Editor

 Fix a horizon, crop a little, finish the light.
-Small tweaks, saved losslessly — your camera’s EXIF and MakerNote stay exactly as they were.
+Every edit stays high quality, and your camera’s EXIF and MakerNote come through exactly as they were.

 • Crop and straighten with Rule of Thirds, Golden Ratio, and Diagonal grid overlays